Renal Diet for People with Kidney Failure or Disease

 2. For each item, remove the same amount of water from the jar/jug

-3. When jar/jug of water is empty, you are finished with your fluid allowance for the day.
+3. When jar/jug of water is empty, you have completed your fluid allowance for the day.

 What You Can Eat

-By now, I’m sure you’re wondering what can you eat?
-This table shows foods that may be OK for you to eat.
-You may have other health issues that keep you from eating some of these foods.
-For example, if you have diabetes or heart disease, some of these foods may have to be limited or cut out of your diet.
-Take this list to your doctor or dietitian and ask them if these foods are OK for you.
+By now, I’m sure you’re wondering, “What can I eat?”
+This table lists foods that, with the guidance of your doctor or dietician, should be OK eat.
+However, you may have other health issues that require limiting some of these foods.
+For example, if you have diabetes or heart disease, the sugary or higher fat foods on this chart may not be recommended.
+Bring this list to your appointments, and ask if there are any concerns.

 Protein Starches Fruits Vegetables Fats Sweets Drinks

-chickenbread ( white, wheat, rye, pita)cranberries saucecarrots (cooked)cooking oilcheesecakeweak tea
+chickenbread ( white, wheat, rye, pita)cranberries saucecarrots (cooked)cooking oilmerengueweak tea

-wild gamecrackers, unsaltedfruit cocktailcelery, cucumberscream cheesecinnamon rolls, doughnuts
+wild gamecrackers, unsaltedfruit cocktailcelery, cucumberscream cheesebaked goods without baking powderweak coffee

 turkeydry cereal, no nuts or dried fruitgrapesbroccoli and cauliflower, cookedmayonnaisefruit tartswater